lolitaklva/arduino_can_library/README.md

 - Automatic error handling;
 # Hardware:
 ---
-You can use this library with either one or two Arduino boards together with any two CAN transceivers modules (for example, TJA1050), wired up as shown:
+You can use this library with either one or two Arduino boards together with any two CAN transceiver modules (for example, TJA1050), wired up as shown:
 ![Wiring diagram](images/ArduinoUno_TJA1050.jpg)
 # Library usage
 ## Library Installation